tjohnston-softdev/technical-assessment-20201210/submission/5-json.md

 ---

-### Given the example data above, write a single line of JavaScript code that will extract all the email addresses from 'data' into an array.
+### Write a single line of JavaScript code that will extract all the email addresses from 'data' into an array.

 ```javascript
 var emailAddresses = data.map(function(obj)